How to Build Healthy Self-Esteem By Balancing the Ego

 In reality, working on any root belief involves a journey that unfolds deeper layers and that allows us to eventually align with our highest potential.
 It is through experiential learning that we seed the belief firmly in our awareness.
 Through triggering situations, we work on removing our resistance to believing that we are really worthy.

 “People always want to ask me about my drug problem – I never had a drug problem; I had a self-esteem problem!” – Gloria Gaynor

 Those on the spiritual quest may be tempted to will their ego away altogether.
 However, if we are to try to this, we can feel a sense of disconnection.
 We must remember that we are in a human experience.
 Thus, the importance of working towards cultivating a healthy balance in self-esteem.

-Let us not deny what we truly feel.
-Building self-esteem helps us feel good about ourselves.
+Having healthy self-esteem helps us feel good about ourselves.
 We feel good when we accomplish our goals, do well for our projects and make some progress.
 It is okay to glow and give ourselves a pat on the back.

 What is more important is that it is through challenging times that we learn about seeing ourselves as worthy.
 Life inevitably comes with plenty of setbacks, disappointments and tragedies.
 The crux is that we value ourselves – no matter what others say, what has happened or whether or not we encountered failure.

 Building healthy self-esteem involves mindfulness.
 We become alert to the ego’s need to attach to an indicator.
 We are aware of the grasping nature of our ego.
 No doubt, the journey is an unveiling process.
 As we shed the layers, we get in touch with our authentic selves more and more.

 It is how we become anchored in the awareness that we are truly enough more deeply.

 It is also how we align with the consciousness of abundance and connect with our divinity – fully.